 Viewers actually relate to the couple, since they don’t edit out falls (while performing workouts), or panting.

 You can even see them sweat, or have a hard time during parts of the workout.
-They’re not as preppy as what we’ve come to know in fitness videos.
+They’re not as posed as what we’ve come to know in fitness videos.

 Kelli even admitted that she was so shy about appearing on those videos at the start that Daniel had to voice-over instructions.
 She eventually got out from her shell and began instructing moves on the videos, but the authenticity remained.